Mental Health Nurse Program

 The MHNP is a collaborative programme that works alongside current agencies but with a specific lens on a person’s mental health challenges.

-To find out more about the program, please contact the Operations Manager, NDIS and Clinical Services:
+To find out more about the program, please contact the Operations Manager – Recovery Services:

 If you are a GP or mental health professional looking to make an online referral, please use our online form found here.